Slow cooker beef daube is an old provencal French beef stew that features hints of orange and thyme in a bold red wine sauce.

 The orange adds a citrus headiness that I also use in my crispy chilli beef.
 The prunes an almost malty sweetness that balances the tartness of the orange.

-My recipe for beef daube crudely calls for some stewing beef.
-Now that just means a fairly fatty cut of beef that does a lot of work.
+My recipe for beef daube calls for some stewing beef a term that generally means a fairly fatty cut of beef that does a lot of work.

 My favourite cut of beef for a stew is shin of beef, it has a lot of connective tissue.
 When it is slow-cooked this breaks down it adds a body to the resulting sauce that cannot be replicated with another cut.